MultiCraft/MultiCraft_mods/files/carts/README.txt

 The model was originally designed by stujones11 [3] (CC-0).

-Rails textures are based on original work from PixelBOX by Gambit (permissive license).

-Cart model changed specifically for MultiCraft (LGPLv3+).
+Cart model changed specifically for MultiCraft (CC-BY-SA 4.0).
 The Cart texture drawn specifically for MultiCraft (CC-BY-SA 4.0).

 [1] https://github.com/SmallJoker/boost_cart/